electron/electron/docs/tutorial/web-embeds.md

 their position is not controlled by the DOM or CSS.
 Instead, it is controlled by setting the bounds in the Main process.

 `BrowserViews` offer the greatest control over their contents, since they implement the `webContents` similarly to how the `BrowserWindow` does it.
-However, as they are not part of your DOM but are overlaid on top of them, which means you will have to manage their position manually.
+However, as `BrowserViews` are not a part of your DOM, but are overlaid on top of them, which means that you will have to manage their position manually.